How to register for a DRR course

 5. Approval / Denial from the Academic Dean or Designate

-- The Registrar’s Office will process the application.
+- The Office of the Registrar will process the application.
 Check the MyTyndale.ca portal for the status of your course.

-- All requests for DRR courses must be approved by the Associate Academic Dean.
+- All requests for DRR courses must be approved by the Academic Dean.

 - Approved or denied application will be notified to student.

-- Approved request form will be forward to the Registrar’s Office for registration.
+- Approved request form will be forward to the Office of the Registrar for registration.

 General Registration Information